Bobbo117/MQ135-Air-Quality-Sensor/README.md

    a.
 Activate the #define CALIBRATE statement by removing the preceding '//'.

    b.
 Replace the #define RLOAD value with the measured resistance in kOhms of your MQ135 board pin A0 to GND, as described in the Concept of Operation section above.

    c.
+Recompile the software and download to the microcontroller.

-Plug in the system outdoors for a couple hours to attain a reference resistance R0 for fresh air.
+   d.
+Plug in the system outdoors for a few hours until the computed R0 stabilizes to attain a reference resistance R0 for fresh air.

    The value for RZERO will be displayed on the report platforms (computer, OLED, HA, ThingSpeak as connected).